 After doing various surveys, we found some dense issues you might face while installing or using the Magisk.
 Some of them are pre-resolved, and we’ve provided the resolutions below, and the remaining are still getting tested to have future resolutions –

-- If you’re facing a problem of Magisk crashing, auto-closing, auto shutting down, or auto failure, you can try clearing the entire data from your Magisk and reinstalling it using any above procedures.
+- If you’re facing a problem with Magisk crashing, auto-closing, auto-shutting down, or auto failure, you can try clearing the entire data from your Magisk and reinstalling it using any above procedures.

 - If you’re facing an error with compatibility, check if your phone has an Android 5.0+ version installed.
 Use an Android Lollipop+ series.

 - If you’re finding the multi-user or MU support on Magisk and marking it an issue, Magisk doesn’t support multi-user yet.

 - Sometimes, Magisk installers observe the “There was a problem while parsing the package” error while updating their Magisk version or updating any module.
 If you’re getting an exact error, you need to go through the application settings and hit the “Restore Magisk Manager” button to restore Magisk Manager to a version supported by your device.

 - The developer is still working on errors with the Google Pixel and Google Pixel XL smartphones.

 - Lastly, we would love to tell you that you can’t store Magisk Manager on any adoptable or expandable storage part of your smartphone.
 Always install it only on your phone’s Local Storage to get rid of most errors and issues.